 1 teaspoon dried herbes de Provence

-Place steaks in a plate and squeeze the juice of half the lemon over them, coating both sides.
+Place the swordfish steaks in a shallow dish and squeeze the juice of half the lemon over them, flipping the fish to coat both sides.
 Marinate for 30 minutes.

-Squeeze a bit more lemon juice on steaks and serve.
+Using the remaining half of lemon, squeeze a bit more lemon juice over the steaks and serve.

 Once the fish is cooked, you can remove the skin from around the edges of the fish.